danilofeijo/cypress-lab/README.md

   * `--env configFile=<env>`, to set an environment (default is 'qa')
   * `--spec '<file-path>/test-file.spec.js'`, to run specific test file

-Check other nice paramenters by visiting the [Command Line Cypress page][ref-1].
+Check other nice parameters by visiting the [Command Line Cypress page][ref-1].

 ## References